New Minster Charter: Frontispiece

-The frontispiece of the New Minster Charter depicts King Edgar, situated between the virgin Mary and Saint Peter, presenting the very charter the image adorns to Christ for blessing.
+The frontispiece of the New Minster Charter depicts King Edgar, situated between the Virgin Mary and Saint Peter, presenting the very charter the image adorns to Christ for blessing.
 Although Edgar appears to be kneeling, the use of gold on his feet and the edge of his cloak may have been applied with the intention of having the king standing and facing forward.
 The use of a rare purple tone associates the piece with imperial Byzantium, and the image reflects, in part, the royal Carolingian manuscript style of pieces such as the Prayer Book of Charles the Bald.
-However, it more specifically displays the trademarks of the Winchester style of the tenth century with its wide use of gold as well as the presence of a border of wild acanthus leaves.
-The New Minster Charter is the first datable manuscript in the Winchester style although the Benedictional of St. Æthelwold is a more well-known example from the 10th century.
+However, it more specifically displays the trademarks of the Winchester style of the tenth century, with its wide use of gold as well as the presence of a border of wild acanthus leaves.
+The New Minster Charter is the first datable manuscript in the Winchester style, although the Benedictional of St Æthelwold is a better-known example from the 10th century.